-Nat joined our staff in July 2014.
-Among his main duties, he manages our busy office and provides administrative support to our executive director.
+Nat joined our staff in July 2014, working first as our Operations Coordinator.
+He now provides support to our Development Director on major gifts, grant writing and management, commemorative giving, and other programs.
 Nat has a B.A. in archaeology and Greek language and literature from Oberlin College.
 While at Oberlin, he did field research in Greece, Israel, and Macedonia, and also served as the operations manager for the Oberlin Student Co-operative Association, which provides at-cost housing and dining to students.
 When he’s not at work, Nat enjoys cooking, soccer, and playing the piano.
-Email: firstname.lastname@example.org.
+Email: email@example.com.

 Niall Dunne—Communications Manager